looker-open-source/components/README.md

 #### Storybook

-Storybook is a tool used develop, demonstrate and document components in isolation.
+Storybook is a tool used to develop, demonstrate and document components in isolation.

 - **yarn storybook** starts master Storybook (includes all stories)
 - **yarn workspace [workspace-package-name] storybook** starts a storybook with just stories within the specified package.